EternityForest/picodash/README.md

 A widget may check the type of it's source and enable ay number of optional features beyond this.

+### widget.getActiveConfig()

+Gets either the top filter in the stack's config, or the data sources config if there are none.
+This lets you figure out things like the min/max range and whether the val is readonly.

 ### Builtin Widgets

 #### ds-input